 RBC Emerging Artists Program

-Studio 180 Theatre’s RBC Emerging Artists Program provides one novice director and one early-career playwright with the opportunity to advance their skills, gain exposure and advance their career trajectory by spending one year working with and being mentored by Studio 180 Theatre’s artistic team.
+Studio 180 Theatre’s RBC Emerging Artists Program provides two novice directors and one early-career playwright with the opportunity to advance their skills, gain exposure and advance their career trajectory by spending one year working with and being mentored by Studio 180 Theatre’s artistic team.
 This barrier-free initiative is designed to help artists bridge the gap from emerging to established by providing them with the experience and resources they need to succeed.

 Our RBC Emerging Playwright will occupy one of the featured spots in our Studio 180 IN DEVELOPMENT new play initiative.
 The playwright will receive two full-day workshops with up to five actors and support from a dramaturge (including three one-on-one dramaturgical sessions throughout the year) and at least one public reading of their play.
-Other engagements will include: an invitation to participate in all other IN DEVELOPMENT workshops and invitations to artistic events throughout the year.
+Other engagements will include an invitation to participate in all other IN DEVELOPMENT workshops and invitations to artistic events throughout the year.

 2018/19 RBC Emerging Director – Kerry Ann Doherty

 “The RBC Emerging Director position gave me the start I needed and the confidence to pursue the next step in my directing career.
 I have felt like a valued member of the team and have established myself as a professional in this field.”

 2017/18 RBC Emerging Playwright – Cynthia Jimenez-Hicks

 “The incredible opportunity I had to develop Apple with Studio 180 gave me a new way to express my voice.
 Before this workshop with Studio 180 I hesitated to call myself a playwright; now I hold the title with confidence.”

 “Being linked and presented by Studio 180 as director to the theatre community has changed my profile.
 I’ve noticed the interest.
 And I feel that gives me the opening to approach other companies in that role as I look for the next step.”